AudiencePlayer/audienceplayer-embed-player/README.md

 # Audienceplayer Embed Player

-This library allows you to play your AudiencePlayer videos assets` on your website, via the `headless` solution of the [AudiencePlayer video platform](https://www.audienceplayer.com).
+This library allows you to play your AudiencePlayer videos assets on your website, via the "headless" solution of the [AudiencePlayer video platform](https://www.audienceplayer.com).

 ## Hosted solution